Basis-Theory/docs/source/includes/api-reference/_proxy.md

 }
 ```

-then the following request body will sent to the desintation url:
+then the following request body will sent to the desintation:

 <div class="center-column"></div>
 ```json